troyvassalotti/troyv.dev/src/posts/not-social-media.md

 > You can even [view the original NotSocial there](https://codepen.io/troyvassalotti/full/RwWLyBV) still.
 Be warned though, it's a little rough around the edges in terms of how Vue works and overall design.

 I thought I was done after publishing that, but I knew it could be better.
 Not only could it be better looking and more thought out, but I could broaden my skills and [make it with Nuxt](https://nuxtjs.org/), a static site generator for Vue.
-I knew it wouldn't be a walk in the park but I didn't expect it to be as challenging as it was either.
+I knew it wouldn't be a walk in the park, but I didn't expect it to be as challenging as it was either.

 You can take a look at [my commit history](https://github.com/troyvassalotti/pang/commits/master) if you want to; It's a little embarrassing, but funny.
 You can see the thought process going on as I struggled to make the site: "Wow, you gotta wrap everything in a div or whatever to make it work."